Hereditarily indecomposable continua as generic mathematical structures: Fraïssé theory

-If $\L$ is discrete at every $\K$-object, then the factorization conditions simplify: (F1) says that for every $\L$-map $h\maps Y \from X_∞$ to a $\K$-object there is a $\K$-map $g\maps Y \from X_n$ such that $h = g ∘ f_{n, ∞}$, and (F2) says that if $g ∘ f_{n, ∞} = g' ∘ f_{n, ∞}$ for some $\K$-maps $g, g'$, then already $g ∘ f_{n, n'} = g ∘ f_{n, n'}$ for some $n' ≥ n$: the equality is witnessed before reaching the limit, so the factorization of $h$ is essentially unique.
+If $\L$ is discrete at every $\K$-object, then the factorization conditions simplify: (F1) says that for every $\L$-map $h\maps Y \from X_∞$ to a $\K$-object there is a $\K$-map $g\maps Y \from X_n$ such that $h = g ∘ f_{n, ∞}$, and (F2) says that if $g ∘ f_{n, ∞} = g' ∘ f_{n, ∞}$ for some $\K$-maps $g, g'$, then already $g ∘ f_{n, n'} = g' ∘ f_{n, n'}$ for some $n' ≥ n$: the equality is witnessed before reaching the limit, so the factorization of $h$ is essentially unique.
 The discrete combination of (F1) and (F2) is closely related to the notion of \emph{finitely presentable object}~\cite[Definition~1.1]{AR94}, but here we are in the projective setting, and $\K$-objects are finitely presentable only with respect to $\K$-sequences (as opposed to any directed diagram in $\L$).
-The factorization conditions are also closely related to Morita's conditions (see \cite[7.1]{Mardesic00}) used in shape theory.
+The factorization conditions are also closely related to the notion of a \emph{resolution} and to Morita's conditions defining an \emph{expansion} (see \cite[6.1 and 7.1]{Mardesic00}), which are used in shape theory.